 Time tracking and effectiveness

-Thus, in professional services organizations, time tracking is not necessary for formalizing processes and monitoring employees, but for effective project management.
+Thus, in professional services organizations, time tracking and measurement is not necessary for formalizing processes and monitoring employees, but for effective project management.

 With the help of information collected in timesheets.
 A timesheet is the optimal format for recording working hours: a table with data on employee hours.
 It clearly shows: who worked on what project for how long.
 In timesheets, we can evaluate the effectiveness of project implementation, evaluate their profitability, and prepare T&M reports for clients.